acc-fhir-publisher/icp/input/pagecontent/index.md

 Contains links to the main FHIR specification, as well downloads for the full IG or the artifacts defined in the guide (Extension Definitions, ValueSets and CodeSystems.)

-If you would like to make any feedback on this Implementation Guide, email integratedcarepathways@acc.co.nz or raise an issue on the [ICP GitHub repository](https://github.com/acc-fhir-publisher/icp)
+If you would like to make any feedback on this Implementation Guide, email <mailto:integratedcarepathways@acc.co.nz> or raise an issue on the [ICP GitHub repository](https://github.com/acc-fhir-publisher/icp)